openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 26: Backlight Timer

 Backlight Timer
-Sets the time from last button press that the backlight will turn OFF Values in the range 10 to 30 may be set.
+<p&gtSets the time from last button press that the backlight will turn OFF</p&gt
+Values in the range 10 to 30 may be set.

 The manufacturer defined default value is ```20```.